Greyhound racing your thing? Perhaps not for long - NewsBreak

 In some states like the dog-racing mecca of Florida in 2021, it was voter initiatives that ended the sport at the state’s dozen tracks.
 In others like Iowa, state officials allowed casinos to end subsidies that had kept greyhound racing alive as interest declined.

 “Do I think the industry is dying?
 Yes,” said Gwyneth Anne Thayer, who has written a history of greyhound racing.
-But “it’s happening way faster than I thought it would.”A 30% chance of rain doesn’t mean what you think
+But “it’s happening way faster than I thought it would.”Why Dale Earnhardt Jr. is covering Talladega

 The Dubuque track closure and the end of racing in West Memphis, Arkansas, this December will leave racing only in West Virginia, where tracks in Wheeling and near Charleston operate with subsidies from casino revenue.